buildtesters/buildtest/docs/introspection.rst

 short option ``buildtest list -ls``

-buildtest determines the software list based on the module trees specified in ``BUILDTEST_MODULE_ROOT`` and processes each module tree and returns a  unique software list
+buildtest determines the software list based on the module trees specified in ``BUILDTEST_MODULEPATH`` and processes each module tree and returns a  unique software list

 .. program-output:: head -n 15 scripts/buildtest-list-software.txt